ha5dzs/udmx-matlab-commander/README.md

 # uDMX Matlab Commander (for Windows)

 Sometimes, you just need to set up a simple experiment and have to control some lights using Matlab.
 Sometimes, the lights are 'intelligent' lights, and have [DMX512](https://en.wikipedia.org/wiki/DMX512) interfaces.
 There are [these cheap (16c0:05e4) dongles](https://anyma.ch/research/udmx/) that can be used to control DMX512 devices, but it is suprisingly difficult to get these to work.
-This implementation uses the [libusbK](https://libusbk.sourceforge.net/UsbK3/examples_8h.html) driver to communicate with the device.
+This implementation uses the stock [libusbK](https://libusbk.sourceforge.net/UsbK3/examples_8h.html) driver to communicate with the device.

 Note that this code is for the ones that are advertised to be compatible with the [FreeStyler](https://www.freestylerdmx.be/) DMX software: sometimes it's referred to as the [anyma uDMX USB_DMX interface](https://anyma.ch/research/udmx/), or the [ILLUTZMINATOR001 - uDMX - VOTI Artnet node](https://www.illutzmination.de/udmx.html?&L=1).
 On popular webshops, you could also find it as 'Low-cost USB-DMX cable' that comes with a CD and a note to follow the instructions carefully.
 With good reason. :)